VIDEO: As Elections Loom, Workers In Trump Country Reckon With Tariffs Fallout

 America's largest nail manufacturer is feeling pretty small these days.

-Many of of the factory machines at Mid Continent Nail have fallen silent, and more than a quarter of its workforce has been laid off.
+Many of the factory machines at Mid Continent Nail have fallen silent, and more than a quarter of its workforce has been laid off.
 The company fears it may soon be a casualty of President Trump's trade wars.

 The Missouri-based company used to get most of its steel from Mexico, so Trump's 25 percent tariff hit it hard.
 To stay afloat, Mid Continent Nail raised prices and consequently lost a lot of customers.